f-heeger/bioinfomatics-python-scripts/README.md

 ### NcbiTools
 Collection of tools to query [Ncbi](http://www.ncbi.nlm.nih.gov/).
 Most classes work as python dictionaries.

-#### NcbiSoapMap
+#### NcbiMap
-Base class for querying NCBI via soap.
+Base class for querying NCBI via BioPyhton and the NCBI web interface.
 Do not use directly!
 #### SpeciesName2TaxId
 Map a scientific species name to a NCBI taxonomy ID
 #### TaxonomyNodeName2TaxId